On the difference of partial theta functions: Introduction

-is referred to as a complete theta function or just a theta function.
-Partial theta functions play a prominent role in Ramanujan's Lost Notebook \cite{R}.
-True to himself, Ramanujan gave no proof of any of the partial theta function formulae in \cite{R}, making it virtually impossible to determine how he discovered them.
-Ramanujan's identities were explicated by Andrews in \cite{A}.
-For more recent work motivated by \cite{R} the reader is invited to examine \cite{K} and references there.
-Before we commence our heavy calculations let us pause for a light, but thoughtful \begin{rem} The term "Lost Notebook" is somewhat imprecise, because Ramanujan's work has never been lost.
+Sums of the form are called partial theta series owing to the fact that is referred to as a complete theta function or just a theta function.
+Partial theta functions play a prominent role in Ramanujan's Lost Notebook \cite{LNB}.
+True to himself, Ramanujan gave no proof of any of the partial theta function formulae in \cite{LNB}, making it virtually impossible to determine how he discovered them.
+Ramanujan's identities were explicated by Andrews in \cite{Andrews}.
+For more recent work motivated by \cite{LNB} the reader is invited to examine \cite{Kang} and references there.
+Before I commence my calculations let me pause for a light but thoughtful

+{\it Remark.} The term ``Lost Notebook'' is somewhat imprecise, because Ramanujan's work has never been lost.
 However, this romantic misnome inspired a generation of young mathematicians throughout the world.
-It made them feel like Indiana Jones on the quest for the Lost Ark of the Covenant.
-And so, let us retain this specious term.
-After all, an asteroid is not a star-like object as its name may suggest. \end{rem}
+It made them feel like Indiana Jones on the quest for the Lost Ark of the Convenant.
+And so, let me retain this spacious term.
+After all, an asteroid is not a star-like objet as its name may suggest.